Market Power and Distributed Solar Integration in Microgrids under Limited Regulation: Introduction

-Neighborhood diesel generators have been the fallback solution of many countries suffering from wars, crises or corruption.
-Lebanon, Iraq and Nigeria are notable examples, where geopolitical instability, sanctions and systemic corruption have resulted in an unreliable national electricity supply and prolonged main grid outages of up to 20 hours per day \cite{AFP2021Lebanon, al2021local, obar2022navigating}.
-The long-term reliance on diesel generators in these countries, as well as in Yemen, Afghanistan, Kenya and other African sub-Saharan countries \cite{lawrie2025friend} comes with political, economic, and environmental challenges.
-When a diesel generator serves a neighborhood or community, a microgrid develops in parallel to the national grid \cite{lawrie2025friend, al2021local}.
-The diesel generator operators benefit from a natural monopoly over this microgrid, assuming both roles of generator and distributor, and potentially using their position to control access and maximize profits \cite{lawrie2025friend, al2021local, zwickl2025market}.
-In the absence of a reliable national grid, the government has little leverage in regulating diesel-based microgrids, as they address the national grid's shortcoming \cite{abi2018energy}.
-Moreover, and besides the relatively high levelized cost of electricity (LCOE) of diesel generators, compared to other sources \cite{zebra2021review}, the almost exclusive dependence of the microgrid on fossil fuels makes generation more sensitive to the frequent disturbances in fuel supply.
-While the final electricity price in the microgrid reflects the high generation cost and prevailing market power, it often overlooks emission-related externalities incurred by consumers.
-The degraded air quality in affected countries poses important health risks, particularly around the generation sites generally embedded in densely populated neighborhoods \cite{babamohammadi2025emission}.
-Greenhouse gas emissions resulting from excessive diesel-based generation are also known to significantly contribute to climate change \cite{babamohammadi2025emission}.
+Neighborhood diesel generators have become a widespread fallback solution in regions where national grids fail to provide reliable electricity supply.
+Lebanon, Iraq, and Nigeria are notable examples, where geopolitical instability, sanctions, and systemic corruption have resulted in prolonged main grid outages of up to 20 hours per day \cite{AFP2021Lebanon, al2021local, obar2022navigating}.
+Similar reliance on diesel generators is observed in Yemen, Afghanistan, Kenya, and other Sub-Saharan countries \cite{lawrie2025friend}.
+When serving a neighborhood or community, these diesel generator companies (DGCs) create microgrids that operate in parallel to the national grid \cite{lawrie2025friend, al2021local}.
+DGCs often benefit from a natural monopoly, assuming both generator and distributor roles, which allows them to control access and maximize profits \cite{lawrie2025friend, al2021local, zwickl2025market}.
+Electricity prices in such microgrids reflect both the high generation cost of diesel and the exercise of market power, while environmental externalities remain largely unaccounted for.
+In the absence of a reliable national grid, governments have little leverage to regulate these microgrids, which effectively compensate for broader systemic shortcomings \cite{abi2018energy}.